tnichols217/notes/ARTS 302/Readings/Ching/4 - Organization.md

 ### Centralized Organization

-Stable concentrated organization focused around a point
+Stable concentrated organization focused on a point or large dominant space
+- Dominant space is often regular
+- Often secondary spaces maintain the regularity of the dominant space
 -

 ### Linear Organization